ZhuLeon/Loan-Default-Prediction/src/README.md

 ![png](./imgs/output_70_1.png)

-It seems longer term loans have a higher likelihood of being charged off
+Loan Duration or how long to maturity seems to be important and a good indicator of risk of default.
+A longer duration has a higher risk that the loan will not be repaid.

 ### Total Accounts (Numerical)
 The total number of credit lines currently in the borrower's credit file